 If you wish more information or a consultation, pleas e-mail firstname.lastname@example.org and I will get back to you within 48 hours.

 You may choose up to seven remedies to make a personal blend for your pet and I will make up a treatment bottle and post it to a UK address (£12.50).
+You may choose to have the remedies preserved in brandy or glycerine.
+Please let me know when you order.

 For a more detailed description of the remedies and examples of how they are used to help animals, there are two very good books by Stefan Ball and Judy Ramsell Howard, Bach Flower Remedies for Animals: The definitive guide to treating animals with the Bach Remedies and Emotional Healing for Cats.